sjoblomj/feeder/README.md

 The feeds of the websites that the user finds interesting can be specified in `sites.yaml`.
 The given sites are scraped by the given parser for updates.
 After all sites are scraped, a json-file is produced with all aggregated data.
 The `feeder.html` will display a dashboard in HTML of the results.

+A useful tool to find feeds in websites is [Lighthouse Feed Finder](https://lighthouseapp.io/tools/feed-finder).

 ## Running

 Simply update `sites.yaml` with the websites and data you find interesting.
 To scrape, run the `scrape.sh` script, and then open `feeder.html` in your browser.